 I also completed the Harvard-MIT Health Sciences and Technology (HST) Graduate Education in Medical Sciences Training Program.

-My interest in this work is driven, in part, by my desire to improve the care delivered to critically-ill patients as an urban and wilderness EMT.
+My interest in this work is driven, in part, by my desire to improve the care delivered to injured patients as an urban and wilderness EMT.
 I have worked for and learned from a number of EMS agencies including Foxwall, MIT EMS, NOLS WMI, and Penn State University Ambulance Service.

 I spend my free time adventuring in the outdoors as a climber, runner, and member of The Explorers Club.
 I enjoy discussing all things math, medicine, mountains, and machine learning.